presented by Jack Stagge

 Gain an understanding of the neurological basis and mechanisms of pain, the different categories of neuropathic pain, and afferent sensitization in the human brain.

-Learn about the subjective and objective evaluation of neuropathic pain of the upper extremities.
-Become familiar with the various pain scales and as the areas that should be examined when evaluating neuropathic pain.
+Learn about the subjective and objective evaluation of neuropathic pain of the lower extremities.
+Become familiar with the various pain scales and the areas that should be examined when evaluating neuropathic pain.

 4. Neuro Palpation, Tender Points, Signs of Local Dysfunction, & Arriving at Diagnosis